 Looking for natural ways to color your Easter eggs this year?
-You can dye Easter eggs naturally with vegetables, fruits, and spices you have in your home!
+Learn how to make natural dyes for your easter eggs this year.
+You can create different colors with plants, spices, and herbs found in your kitchen.

 Easter is a special time of year in my home.
 We spend time with our closest friends and family members and enjoy the warm spring weather outdoors.

-What I don’t particularly love about easter is the access of sugary treats and neon easter eggs.
-This year we are reducing the easter treats our kids to consume and instead of dying our eggs with fluorescent dyes, we’re naturally dying them with foods and spices we have in our kitchen.
+What I don’tdon’t particularly love about easter is the access to sugary treats and neon easter eggs.
+So this year, we are reducing the easter treats our kids consume, and instead of dying our hard-boiled eggs with artificial colors, we’re dying them natural ingredients like foods and spices we have in our kitchen.

-I spent a few weeks testing different produce, spices, and even tea and through trial and error found which foods produced the most vibrant colors.
+I spent a few weeks testing different produce, spices, and even tea and, through trial and error, found which foods produced the most vibrant colors.
 My children joined in on the experiment and helped me decorate our eggs with foliage from the yard.
-Dyeing eggs naturally was a much longer process than tradition dying, but we enjoyed the time together!
+Dyeing eggs naturally was a much longer process than traditional dying, but we enjoyed the time together!

 How To Dye Easter Eggs Naturally